-Dental Bridges are one of the few ways to replace a missing tooth, which leaves behind an unsightly gap.
+Dental Bridges are a way of replacing a tooth with a fixed, non removable solution.
 Our dentists generally place very minimally prepared bridges, which will have a metal/porcelain wing that bonds to the back portion of an adjacent tooth to a natural looking porcelain tooth, to replicate the missing original tooth.

 Our dentists have taken a special interest in shade taking and use the latest technologies in dentistry to ensure the perfect shade match is achieved every time.
 In more complex cases, we will bring world-class dental ceramist to come into the surgery to confirm the shade match.

 Generally speaking, the average lifespan of a bridge is 12-15 years.
 At Dental Beauty Greenhithe we believe that with some meticulous care on our part, and suitable cleaning on your part, a bridge should exceed these averages.